Life without a Gallbladder

 - Biliary dyskinesia – dysfunctional emptying due to contraction defects

 - Inflammation of the gallbladder and/or pancreas

 You can live without one clearly, millions do – but once the gallbladder is removed the bile made by the liver can no longer be stored between meals and it will then flow directly into the intestine, although there will be less than you’d get from a fully-functioning gallbladder.
 Most people cope really well while others battle for years after surgery, generally with fatty diarrhea.
 Ideally you will have to make adjustments and ease into more fat with time, but it does not mean you cannot eat fat anymore by any means.

-Don’t rush into having this surgery if you can save your gallbladder through diet as your risk of NAFLD (non-alcoholic fatty liver disease) is raised, but by following a low-carb diet as set out in The Low-Carb Creed book you will avoid that.
-But if you have had to have it out, don’t have too much fat the first month, increase it slowly, and take enzymes with ox-bile.
+Don’t rush into having this surgery if you can save your gallbladder through diet as your risk of NAFLD (non-alcoholic fatty liver disease) is raised.
+By following a low-carb diet as set out in The Low-Carb Creed book you will avoid that.
+But if you have had to have it out, don’t have too much fat the first month.
+Increase it slowly and take enzymes with ox-bile.

-Taking MCT oil such as the lovely Medium Chain Triglyceride oil in my online store will provide easy-to-digest fat, and be properly absorbed.
+Taking MCT oil will provide easy-to-digest fat and be properly absorbed.
 Have some fresh ginger tea with meals to improve fat digestion and remain hydrated.
 Best of all save your gallbladder BEFORE it gives trouble, and follow a low-carb, medium healthy fat, medium protein diet.